FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 ## Time Series Data Queries (QuantumLeap API)

-**QuantumLeap** offfers an API wrapping CrateDB backend so you can also perform multiple types of queries.
+**QuantumLeap** offers an API wrapping CrateDB backend so you can also perform multiple types of queries.
 The documentation of the API is [here](https://app.swaggerhub.com/apis/smartsdk/ngsi-tsdb/).
 Mind the versions.
 If you have access to your `quantumleap` container (e.g. it is running in `localhost` or port-forwarding to it), you can navigate its API via `http://localhost:8668/v2/ui`.